Gospel

 Living the Word

-- Are there social occasions when your community comes together to share food and wine?
+• Are there social occasions in which your community comes together to share food and wine?
 Is it possible to involve the catechumens in these social occasions as a way of welcoming them?